The culinary philosophy we follow at Grizzly Bear Ranch is simple: we eat fresh, local, seasonal and, wherever possible, organic food.

 We always serve dessert too.
 Huckleberry and pear crumble is a favourite and also blueberry tartlets with fresh cream.

-In order to make the recipes we use in our daily cooking available to friends and guests, I have written two Grizzly Bear Ranch cookbooks.
+In order to make the recipes we use in our daily cooking available to friends and guests, Kristin has written three Grizzly Bear Ranch cookbooks.
 The books can be ordered from www.lulu.com